 La Selva’s juxtaposition of protected ecosystems and well-developed facilities is unique in the world’s wet tropics.

-- Friendly and helpful staff, including a Science Team, to answer questions.
+- Friendly and helpful staff, including a science team, is available to answer questions.

-- La Selva can fully accommodate 180 people overnight.
+- La Selva can fully accommodate 180 overnight visitors.

 - We offer a dining hall, laundry service, store, wireless internet, library, all-access trail, and on-station security.